openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The `descriptor_map` refers to the input descriptor `mDL` and tells the verifier that there is an ISO/IEC 18013-5:2021 mDL (`format` is `mdl_iso_cbor`) in CBOR encoding directly in the `vp_token` (path is the root designated by `$`).

-When ISO/IEC 18013-5:2021 mDL is expressed in CBOR the `nested_path` element cannot be used to point to the location of the requested claims.
+When ISO/IEC 18013-5:2021 mDL is expressed in CBOR the `nested_path` parameter cannot be used to point to the location of the requested claims.
 The user claims will always be included in the `issuerSigned` item. `nested_path` parameter can be used, however, when a JSON-encoded ISO/IEC 18013-5:2021 mDL is returned.

 The following is a non-normative example of an ISO/IEC 18013-5:2021 mDL encoded as CBOR in diagnostic notation (line wraps within values are for display purposes only) as conveyed in the `vp_token`parameter.